-The total cost of staging the five-day Regatta is now over £2 million a year.
-About 75% of this is derived from subscriptions paid by Members of the Stewards' Enclosure and their purchases of additional badges and services for their guests.
+The total cost of staging the five-day Regatta is now near £3 million a year.
+About 85% of this is derived from subscriptions paid by Members of the Stewards' Enclosure and their purchases of additional badges and services for their guests.

 Membership of the Stewards' Enclosure is limited to approximately 6,500.
-There is a long waiting list (almost 1,000) to join, from which preference is given to those who have competed at the Regatta.
+There is a long waiting list (over 800) to join, from which preference is given to those who have competed at the Regatta.

 The Regatta is one of the few major sporting occasions today which is run without any reliance upon commercial sponsorship or outside subsidy.

 The Regatta owns the land on which the Enclosures and car parks are situated and some of the land on the opposite (Buckinghamshire) bank.
 To preserve the natural beauty of the Henley Reach of the Thames, every part of the Regatta's installations, both on land and in the river, is removed after each Regatta and then re-erected the following year so that there is no trace of the Regatta between September and March.

 In 1987 the Stewards bought Temple Island, the famous landmark at the start of the Regatta Course.
 Extensive renovation of The Temple, built by James Wyatt in 1771, was completed and the important wall paintings in the main room were restored to their original appearance.

 The Regatta has a long-term programme of conservation and tree planting, notably on the downstream portion of Temple Island and also upstream on the Buckinghamshire bank.
 This area of water meadow has been designated a Site of Special Scientific Interest (S.S.S.I.) and provides a managed sanctuary for flora and fauna.

 In 1992 the Stewards acquired the small island, on the Buckinghamshire bank, upon which the boathouse of Fawley Court once stood.